 |13 December||11.10am||Seminar: Differential geometry (Title TBA)||The University of Adelaide.
 Room S12, Engineering North Building||SA|

 |13 December||2.10pm||Mahler Lecture: A tour of the Mandelbrot set||The University of Adelaide.
 Room LG28, Lower Napier Building||SA|

 |19 December||2.00pm||Mahler Lecture: A tour of the Mandelbrot set||University of Western Australia.
 Blakers Lecture Theatre||WA|

 *(all times reflect host local time)

-Please note: Mahler Lectures will involve some technical mathematics however are suitable for attendees with a broad science knowledge.
+Please note: Public Lectures are suitable for all attendees with a broad science knowledge, while the Mahler Lectures will assume a university-level mathematics background.
 All are welcome to attend

 A tour of the Mandelbrot set